How to Find Campsites

 Image by Himesh Kumar Behera via https://unsplash.com/photos/t11oyf1K8kA.

 CalTopo maps can be printed off to a PDF or to a printer.
-I recommend sharing the PDF with your entire camping group, and printing a couple of copies of the map and the list of GPS coordinates.
+I recommend sharing the PDF with your camp/hike group.
+A hard copy or two is crucial for safety.

 Take this a step further by transferring the GPS data to your favorite GPS app.
 The GPS waypoints can be downloaded from Caltopo in a GPX file.
 Gaia GPS, AllTrails, and Motion-X are three of my favorites.